The 4 Different Types of Coffee Makers - Find the Perfect Brew for You!

 - Many models are fully automatic and programmable.
-This allows you to set up the machine in advance, imputing exactly when you'd like to have a hot pot of coffee available.
+This allows you to set up the machine in advance, inputing exactly when you'd like to have a hot pot of coffee available.

 Some additional functions of more modern drip units include:

 - Clock: A companion to the programmable timer, check the time, and set your machine to work at a specific time of day.

 - Pause button: Pause the coffee brewing if you want to have a cup before the machine is finished.

 - Strength adjuster: Adjust the strength of your coffee to meet your desired taste